 It all started when the 2010 America’s Cup showed the sailing world that standard "soft" sail systems could not compete with the wingsail systems.
 It was an amazing exhibition of power, when even the chaseboats could not keep up with the loser.
 After watching the videos many times I became jealous of the people that had the capability to spend about a billion dollars to design and build that craft.
 It has been interesting to see the latest "Chase Boats" in the 2013 America's Cup now use 4 X 300 Horsepower Outboard motors to keep up with the lastest wing sail designs...

 The question arose… why couldn’t this same technology be used on a smaller scale? ( Read… something that the average small boat weekend sailor could and would afford) Having been in the product design business for a long time I took this as a challenge.

 The X-Wing project started with a few computer-designed sketches of a small wing sail, with no idea at that time how it would be constructed.
-After almost two years of building and testing four different designs using different construction methods a practical and lightweight design emerged.
+After over three years of building and testing five different designs using different construction methods a practical and lightweight design emerged.
 Although the design effort was centered around the Sunfish sailboat it has been adapted to the Laser and other freestanding mast sailboats such as the Hobie Bravo.
 In this past year and after watching the latest America's Cup we have decided to use Carbon Fiber as the construction material.